 The service level is high, and can be adapted to your requirements.
 Whether you want the small team at Bruisyard to sort out every detail of your stay, making it a fully catered and concierged experience, or to cater for yourself and plan your own time, you’ll find yourself at home.
 The Estate team’s policy is to be adaptable, to listen and advise as required, and to ensure that the break meets everyone’s requirements.

-The Bruisyard Estate is the kind of place that lends itself just as well to a jumble of wellies, dogs, beach kit and Land Rovers outside the door, as it does to black tie, exquisite gowns, flickering candles, cocktails and lavish floral displays.
+Bruisyard Country Estate is the kind of place that lends itself just as well to a jumble of wellies, dogs, beach kit and Land Rovers outside the door, as it does to black tie, exquisite gowns, flickering candles, cocktails and lavish floral displays.